 An inveterate letter-writer, her letters were treasured by all.
 Of course, she always gave advice, whether anyone asked for it or not.
-Before Thanksgiving, my father found a letter Aunt Grace wrote to my mother concerning one of my sisters.
+Once, Aunt Grace wrote a letter to my mother concerning one of my sisters.
 Aunt Grace firmly believed it would be easy for my sister to catch a man using this technique.

 Now why didn't I do all this when I was young?
 I settled for turtleneck shirts.
 I'm so conservative in my dress today it's just plain disgusting.
 If something will be out of style in twenty years I don't buy it.
 Hence I have lots of clothing that dates back 25 years.
 Honestly.